 Abnormalities in the developmental processes needed for the formation of the cochlea (hearing organ), result in deafness, one of the most common birth defects in humans.
-Furthermore, hearing impairment is the fastest growing, and one of the most prevalent chronic conditions facing older adults.
+Furthermore, hearing impairment is the fastest growing, and one of the most prevalent, chronic conditions facing older adults.
 Our research is focused on discovering and elucidating the molecular signaling cascades and transcription factors responsible for the generation and development of inner ear sensory hair cells (cells that detect sound), and auditory neurons (cells that transmit sound information from hair cells to the brain).
-Once lost, these cell types are never recovered in humans or mammals.
+Once lost, these cell types are never recovered in humans and other mammals.
 The aim of our research is to understand how cochlear cells are generated during development to guide strategies for regeneration.

 - Nishimura K, Weichert RM, Liu W, Davis RL, Dabdoub A. Generation of induced neurons by direct reprogramming in the mammalian cochlea.
 Neuroscience.
 2014 Sep;275:125–35.

 - Jacques B, Montgomery WH, Uribe PM, Yatteau A, Asunicon JD, Resendiz G, Matsui JI, Dabdoub, A. The role of Wnt/β-catenin signaling in proliferation and regeneration of the developing basilar papilla and lateral line.
 Dev Neurobiol.
 2014 Apr;74(4):438–56.